Mixing fraction in classical novae: Introduction

-The purpose of this article is to study several elemental abundance ratios that can be used to estimate the WD-mixing fraction in CO novae.
-These ratios should be sensitive to the WD-mixing degree but not affected by the WD mass.\footnote{ Although the WD-mixing fraction would be affected by the WD mass (e.g. Casanova et al. 2018), we focus on the measurement of the WD-mixing degree, thus the mixing meters must only be sensitive to the mixing degree.
-The accuracy of the measurement will be reduced if the WD mass has an effect on the mixing meters.} In addition, it is worth noting that these ratios cannot be affected by the He-mixing that could occur in CO novae, since the abundances of H and He in nova ejecta are sensitive to the He-mixing fractions (see Guo et al. 2021b).
-This paper is organized as follows.
-In Section 2, the basic assumptions and methods for numerical calculations are introduced.
-In Section 3, we identified some WD-mixing meters, and estimated the WD-mixing fraction in several representative CO novae.
-Besides, we showed the relationship between $t_{\rm 2}$ (the time of decline by two magnitudes from peak luminosity) and the metallicity in nova ejecta.
-Finally, we presented a discussion in Section 4, and a summary in Section 5.
+The purpose of this article is to study several elemental abundance ratios that can be used to estimate the WD mixing fraction in CO novae.
+These ratios should be sensitive to the WD mixing degree but not affected by the WD mass.\footnote{ Although the WD mixing fraction would be affected by the WD mass (e.g. Casanova et al. 2018), we focus on the measurement of the WD mixing degree, thus the mixing meters must only be sensitive to the mixing degree.
+The accuracy of the measurement is reduced if the WD mass has an effect on the mixing meters.} In addition, it is worth noting that these ratios cannot be affected by the He mixing that could occur in CO novae because the abundances of H and He in nova ejecta are sensitive to the He mixing fractions (see Guo et al. 2021b).
+This paper is organised as follows.
+In Section 2 we introduce the basic assumptions and methods for numerical calculations.
+In Section 3 we identify some WD mixing meters and estimate the WD mixing fraction in several representative CO novae.
+In addition, we show the relation between $t_{\rm 2}$ (the time of decline by two magnitudes from peak luminosity) and the metallicity in nova ejecta.
+Finally, we present a discussion in Section 4 and a summary in Section 5.